ecosyste-ms/funds/README.md

 # [Ecosyste.ms: Funds](https://funds.ecosyste.ms)

-An open API service to provide information about funding of key open source projects within ecosystems.
+An open source funding solution from ecosyste.ms & Open Source Collective.

 This project is part of [Ecosyste.ms](https://ecosyste.ms): Tools and open datasets to support, sustain, and secure critical digital infrastructure.